drupal-code-builder/drupal-code-builder/README.txt

 INSTALL/CONFIG ON DRUSH
 ----------------
-1. Move this folder to somewhere where Drush can find the command.
-Inside drush/commands will do it, though then you have to watch you don't clobber it on upgrade.
-Drush documentation has details on other, better options.
+1. Move the module folder to somewhere where Drush can find the command.
+   Inside ~/.drush will do it.
+Drush documentation has details on other options.
 2. From a Drupal installation, do:
      $ drush mbdl
    This will download hook data to that Drupal's files/hooks folder.
    Hooks are downloaded for core and any other module builder-aware modules that are in this install of Drupal.
 3. You can now generate module code.
 For more help, do:
      $ drush help mb

 If you use Drush with multiple Drupal installations, you can store your hook data centrally, and so only download it once for all your sites.
 To do so, specify the --data option when both downloading hooks and generating code.
 You can use Drush's drushrc.php to set this option automatically.

-USING THE MODULE
+USING THE MODULE ON DRUPAL
 ----------------
 1. Click the "module_builder" link in the menu (note: you will require 'access module builder' privileges to see this link)